Definition of ride in English:

 a rough (or easy) ride

-- A difficult (or easy) time doing something: the prime minister was given a rough ride by left-wing MPs yesterday rebel shareholders are expected to give officials a rough rideMore example sentences
+- A difficult (or easy) time doing something: the president has been given a rough ride by this conservative Congress rebel shareholders are expected to give officials a rough rideMore example sentences

 - Two different approaches from two very different managers, but it was easy to see why both have had a rough ride in their new jobs.